gusgamble/java-chatroom/README.md

 # java-chatroom

-A very simple java chatroom to operate on a local network.
-This was implemented for my software development class
+This simple chatroom is meant to be a proof of concept as well as one of my first multithreaded application.
+The main framework of this was adapted from my Software Engineering class.